 The Audit Committee is responsible for appointing, setting compensation for and overseeing the work of the independent registered public accounting firm.
-The Audit Committee, acting as a whole, pre-approves all audit and permissible non-audit services provided by such firm.
+The Audit Committee pre-approves all audit and permissible non-audit services provided by such firm.
 For both types of pre-approval, the Audit Committee considers whether such services are consistent with the SEC's rules on auditor independence.